barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Key Findings
 --------------

-@@@ Anchor link
+* Black residents were the target of over 80% of forcible police stops in DC from 2010-2017.
+Of black residents stopped by police, 1 in 5 were under the age of 18 and 9 in 10 were male.

-* Overall, black residents, and particularly young black male residents, were forcibly stopped by police at a rate well in excess of both the proportion of black residents living in DC and the proportion of reported crimes committed by black residents.
-White residents were stopped at a rate lower than the analogous population and crime proportions.
-Each of Washington DC's 39 neighborhoods have distinct racial makeups, but these disproportionalities persist in nearly all neighborhoods with fewer then 90% black residents.
+* Overall, black residents were forcibly stopped by police at a rate well in excess of both the proportion of black residents living in DC and the proportion of reported crimes committed by black residents while white residents were stopped at a rate lower than the analogous population and crime proportions.
+Each of Washington DC's 39 neighborhoods have distinct racial makeups, but these disproportionalities persist in nearly all neighborhoods with fewer then 95% black residents.

 * There exists a strong linear relationship between a neighborhood's annual crime level and that neighborhood's stop and frisk level over the subsequent year.
 However, neighborhoods with the highest proportion of black residents (95-100%) have, on average, ~47 more stop and frisk incidents per year compared to neighborhoods with the lowest proportion of black residents (0-25%) when crime is held constant.

-* In 2016, when controlling for neighborhood racial composition, the ratio of stops of black residents to crimes committed by black residents was 3.91 times higher then the analogous ratio for white residents across all DC neighborhoods.
-The analogous ratio for Hispanic/Latino residents was 4.10 times higher rates then the rate for white residents, respectively, than white residents across all DC neighborhoods when controlling for each racial cohort's reported crime level.
+* In 2016, black and Hispanic/Latino residents were stopped at 3.91 and 4.10 times higher rates, respectively, than white residents across all DC neighborhoods when controlling for each racial cohort's reported crime level.
 The rate generally increases in neighborhoods with a higher proportion of white residents.

 * This analysis includes an [interactive map](https://rawgit.com/mahkah/dc_stop_and_frisk/master/index.html) and [neighborhood explorer application](https://dc-stop-frisk.herokuapp.com/) that enable users to look for trends and patterns not covered in this analysis.